hendisantika/spring-mvc-email/README.md

 * Clone the project repository --> `https://github.com/hendisantika/spring-mvc-email.git`
 * Go to the folder --> `cd spring-mvc-email`
+* Change email & password with your email address in `application.properties` file.
+* If you want to test with attachment, add path to file in `application.properties` file.
 * Just run the Spring Boot application --> `mvn clean spring-boot:run`.

 Type http://localhost:8080 in your browser to open the application.